 When fresh berries are in season, there’s nothing better to serve over cakes, pies, or nondairy ice cream than this fresh mixed berry sauce. it’s one of the simplest and most delicious ways to use blueberries, raspberries, strawberries, and others.
 Lightly cooked, they melt into a most flavorful sauce.
 Photos by Hannah Kaminsky.

 - 2 cups (about 1 pint) fresh berries—use a combination of blueberries, raspberries, blackberries, strawberries, or pitted cherries

 - 1/2 cup apple, pomegranate, or berry juice

-- 1 t 2 tablespoons maple syrup, agave nectar, or coconut sugar, or to taste, optional
+- 1-2 tbsp maple syrup, agave nectar, or coconut sugar to taste (optional)

 Per serving: Calories: 46; Total fat: 0g; Protein: 0g; Carbs: 10g; Sodium: 4mg